 (1908 – 2002)

-on September 1929 was the first woman pilot to bail out of an airplane to save her life; becoming the 2nd Female Caterpillar(Irene McFarland was the first woman in the club-1925).
+On September 1929 Fay Gillis Wells Became the first woman pilot to bail out of an airplane to save her life; becoming the 2nd Female Caterpillar(Irene McFarland was the first woman in the club-1925).
 A founding member of the Ninety-Nines, a journalist who pioneered overseas radio broadcasting with her husband Linton Wells, Fay was a White House correspondent from 1963 to 1977.
 For many years she actively promoted world friendship through flying.
 Fay Gillis Wells received many awards in the fields of aviation and broadcasting.
 These included: 1972 Woman of the Year by OX5, 1984 Women’s Aerospace Achievement Award, 1998 Esther Van Wagoner Tufty Award, 2001 Katherine Wright Award for outstanding contributions to aviation, 2002 Amelia Earhart Pioneering Achievement Award, and the American Women in Radio and Television Lifetime Achievement Award.
 In 1995, Gene and Carolyn Shoemaker, named Asteroid 4820 in her honor.

 Jessie Woods flew as a stunt pilot, scampered about on wings, parachuted and performed gymnastics on rope ladders.
 She was also a mechanic and helped her barnstormer husband create the Flying Aces, the longest-running of the air circuses; she flew with the Civil Air Patrol during WW II, became a commercial flight and ground instructor,

 “I soloed an airplane.
 I learned how to wing-walk, parachute, do rope-ladder work.
 I learned how to grind valves.
 I finally figured out I was getting used.
 I learned to live without eating, sleep without a bed.
 I learned everything you saw wasn’t necessarily what it looked like.”